Anne Halkett

 Anne Halkett (née Murray) (c.
-1623 – 1699), also known as Lady Halkett, was a religious writer and autobiographer.
+1623 – 1699), also known as Lady Halkett, was an English religious writer and autobiographer.

 Early life

 Halkett's father Thomas Murray was tutor to King James I's children.
 He later became Provost of Eton College.
 Her mother, Jane Drummond Murray, was governess to the king's children.
 When Thomas Murray died, Halkett was educated by her mother.
 She learned French, dancing, medicine, music, needlework, religion and surgery.
 Her religious education was extensive, and she read the Bible, said daily prayers and regularly attended church.
 In 1639 Dr Robert Johnstone, a friend of the jeweller George Heriot, bequeathed her a diamond ring.

 Personal life

 Halkett's first romantic relationship was with Thomas Howard.
 Although Howard was from a distinguished family, he was not wealthy.
 This meant that marriage between them would be economically damaging to both families.
 Halkett's emotions were caught between the economic difficulties the marriage would result in, and the pain and loss of credibility that Howard would suffer if she did not marry him.
 To prevent Halkett from making an imprudent decision, her mother guarded her by having another person sleep in Halkett's room and forbidding her from seeing Howard again.
 Rather than disobey her mother, Halkett said goodbye to him while wearing a blindfold.
 Her relationship with Howard created a rift between her and her mother that lasted for fourteen months.
 Although Howard vowed never to marry another woman, he later broke this promise.
 Halkett reported in her writing that his marriage was known to be unhappy.

 Halkett had a relationship with the Royalist Colonel Joseph Bampfield.
 She collaborated with him in several daring manoeuvres on behalf of the Royalist cause during the English Civil War.
 They rescued James, Duke of York, (who later became James II) from Parliamentary captivity.
 Halkett disguised him as a woman to effect his escape to continental Europe, commenting in her autobiography that he "was very pretty in it."
 She then gave him something to eat and sent him to safety on the continent with a special cake which she knew he liked.
 Halkett seems to have lived with Bampfield under the promise of marriage.
 However, Bampfield had been pretending to be a widower and Halkett later learned that his wife was alive.